-Because this extra parallel stack has to be maintained, then you cannot use stack manipulations such as cooperative or preemptive thread switching, coroutines, and setjmp/longjmp, unless it is customized to keep the parallel stack of the overlay manager consistent.
+Note Because this extra parallel stack has to be maintained, then you cannot use stack manipulations such as cooperative or preemptive thread switching, coroutines, and setjmp/longjmp, unless it is customized to keep the parallel stack of the overlay manager consistent.

-The armlink --info=auto_overlays option causes the linker to write out a text summary of the overlays in the image it outputs.
+The armlink --info=auto_overlay option causes the linker to write out a text summary of the overlays in the image it outputs.
 The summary consists of the integer ID, start address, and size of each overlay.
 You can use this information to extract the overlays from the image, for example from the fromelf --bin output.
 You can then put them in a separate peripheral storage system.
 Therefore, you still know which chunk of data goes with which overlay ID when you have to load one of them in the overlay manager.

-7.2 Automatic overlay support on page 7-134 Related information attribute((section("name"))) function attribute AREA Execution region attributes --emit_debug_overlay_section linker option --overlay_veneers linker option
+--info linker option

+attribute((section("name"))) function attribute

+AREA

+Execution region attributes

+- --emit debug overlay section linker option - --overlay veneers linker option